hartherbert/InstabotJS/README.md

 + maxFollowsPerHashtag
 > maxFollowsPerHashtag, maximum follows the bot is allowed to make per hashtag per 24 hours when the limit is reached, the bot takes another hashtag (only used by sinlge follow mode)
 + followerOptions
->followerOptions, options that determine if bot should follow a specific user
   + unwantedUsernames
   > unwantedUsernames, list of strings containing full or parts of usernames that are not wanted to be followed
   + followFakeUsers